Country Profile: Zimbabwe

 Environment

-Zimbabwe faces environmental challenges, including deforestation, soil erosion, and pollution.
-The country is party to multiple international environmental agreements aimed at addressing issues such as biodiversity and climate change.
+Zimbabwe faces several environmental issues, including deforestation, soil erosion, and air and water pollution.
+The country is a party to numerous international environmental agreements, but challenges in sustainable management persist.

 Transportation